balpritz/CourseManagementAU/README.md

 Visit `localhost:4200` to view the application.

-2. To boot up your backend server in order to activate your end points to service, RESTful API requests, open up the `./backend/course-management-system` repository in Eclipse and run it as a Java application.
+2. To boot up your backend server in order to activate your endpoints to service, RESTful API requests, open up the `./backend/course-management-system` repository in Eclipse and run it as a Java application.

-Visit `localhost:8080` to interact with the end-points using [Postman](https://www.postman.com/downloads) or any other API testing utility, if need be.
+Visit `localhost:8080` to interact with the end-points using [Postman](https://www.postman.com/downloads) or any other API testing utility if need be.

-3. Finally, open up MySQL workbench, to start the database server.
-NOTE: Do configure the application properties of the Java project to connect with your database server.
+3. Finally, open up MySQL workbench, to start the database server. `NOTE`: Do, configure the application properties of the Java project to connect with your database server.

 You're good to go now!
 Start using the portal at `localhost:4200`.